MOUSE ANTI-HEPATITIS B VIRUS CORE PROTEIN ANTIBODY (1822)

 Mouse anti Hepatitis B virus core antibody is specific for Hepatitis B virus core protein.
 Mouse anti Hepatitis B virus core antibody recognises adw and ayw HB core antigens.
 The antibody is suitable for immunoassay research and development.
 Clone 1822 can be used with either clone 1823 (MAB12218) or 1824 (MAB12219) as an ELISA pair.

 Hepatitis B virus (HBV) is a small, partially double-stranded DNA virus that belongs to the genus Orthohepadnaviruses of the Hepadnaviridae family of viruses.
-Currently, eight genotypes of HBV are recognised, designated A-H, with each genotype having a distinct geographical distribution.
+Currently, eight genotypes of HBV are recognised, designated A-H, and four subtypes (adw, adr, ayw and ayr) each having a distinct geographical distribution.
 HBV is a retrovirus that replicates by reverse transcription of an RNA intermediate.
 HBV encodes seven proteins, recognised as preCore, core, pol, X (HBx), and envelope proteins L, M and S (Liang ,TJ).

 HBV infection causes liver disease which can vary from acute, or chronic hepatitis to cirrhosis of the liver and potentially hepatocellular carcinoma.
 The incubation of HBV infection can vary from 1 – 6 months.
 During the period of acute infection, most individuals remain asymptomatic.
 However, some patients develop acute illness presenting with clinical symptoms that include jaundice, nausea, vomiting, abdominal pain and extreme fatigue.
 Acute liver failure may occur in 1% of patients, which can be fatal.
 HBV infected patients may also develop chronic lifelong disease, which can progress to cirrhosis or hepatocellular carcinoma in 20-30% of adult cases (WHO).